Skip to content

 Application myApplication = applicationBuilder.build();

 The run() method initializes the application and then starts it.
-This method will also catch any exceptions and log them.
+This method will also handle exceptions thrown by the application.

 myApplication.run();